There’s a Texas Cemetery That Supposedly Has a Buried Space Alien - NewsBreak

 Timothy McCaskey

-Could this be proof positive that extraterrestrials crash landed near Aurora, Texas over a century ago?
+Could this be proof positive that extraterrestrials crash landed outside Aurora, Texas over a century ago?
 Ancient Astronaut theorists say yes.

 Reply